2023 Annual Call for Volunteers: Volunteer Opportunities

 -

 The Life Products Committee proactively provides actuarial support, advice, and communications on life and annuity products.
-The committee focuses on product features and their design, and may coordinate with other committees on financial and solvency issues.
+The committee focuses on product features and their design and may coordinate with other committees on financial and solvency issues.
 The committee communicates with, and provides information to, the membership of the Academy when there are actuarial developments of interest to the membership that warrant additional communications.
 The committee also stands ready to respond to regulatory requests on product issues, and proactively seeks areas where the Academy should provide input to regulators.
 The committee engages in the development of public policy at the state, federal, and international levels.

 Time Commitment: 1 hour/month conference call plus periodic review and comment of committee work product.

 Skills/Experience: Previous active membership in one or more Academy work groups; knowledge of current life and annuity product design, pricing, illustration, sales and/or management practices; familiarity with ongoing developments in regulations and actuarial standards.
+Excellent written communication skills.

-- Index-Linked Variable Annuity Subcommittee (Actively Seeking Volunteers)
+- Index-Linked Variable Annuity Subcommittee

 -